 How do you remove Case Administrators from licenses?

 A Case Administrator can be removed from a license.
 Once this is done they will no longer be able to manage support cases for this Support ID (pic.1).
 Please note that you cannot remove the License Administrator marked with a lock sign (pic.2).

 You can also remove a Case Administrator from all your licenses at once by following the link Delete administrator in the Case Administrator view.
 Please note that you will not see this link if the user is the License Administrator.

 - Case Administrators can open, update and close support cases for the licenses assigned to them

-- Case Administrators can also manage cases created by other case and license administrators
+- Case Administrators can also manage cases created by the License Administrator and other Case Administrators

 - Case Administrators belonging to the same account can view your licenses but cannot manage them